c-sanders/Quaternion/README.md

 ib + jc + kd
 ```

-However, it is not quite so straight forward to store the value of the axis.
+However, it is not quite so straight forward to store the value of the axis in the rotation
+quaternion `q`.
 The values of the axis components all need to be multiplied by;

 ```math
 sin(\theta/2)